BriefJosh/ecg-delineation-wavelet/README.md

 -   **ECG Data Loading:** Loads time-series ECG data from standard `.txt` or `.dat` files.
 -   **Signal Pre-processing:** Centers the signal by removing the DC offset (mean).
--   **Multi-Scale Wavelet Transform:** Applies a CWT across 8 predefined scales ($2^1$ to $2^8$) to decompose the ECG signal.
+-   **Multi-Scale Wavelet Transform:** Applies a DWT across 8 predefined scales ($2^1$ to $2^8$) to decompose the ECG signal.
 The wavelet coefficients are derived from the first derivative of a quadratic spline function.
 -   **Robust R-Peak Detection:** Implements a multi-scale algorithm that identifies R-peak candidates by analyzing modulus maxima and adaptive, RMS-based thresholds across scales `s1` through `s4`.
 Zero-crossings at the finest scale (`s1`) are used to precisely locate the R-peak.
 -   **QRS Complex Delineation:** After R-peak detection, the algorithm analyzes the wavelet transform at scale `s2` to accurately determine the **QRS onset** (start) and **QRS offset** (end) points for each heartbeat.
 -   **Comprehensive Visualization:** The user interface, built with VCL, features: